rodneyshupe/Cookbook/Recipes/SoupsAndStews/CreamySpicyTomatoSoup.rst

 1. Take thick fatty part of coconut milk from the top part of the can and add to medium size sauce pan and place over medium heat.
 2. Add curry paste and whisk to combine.
-Cook until fats begin to separate and the mixture is a darker golden color.
+Cook until fats begin to separate and the mixture is a darker golden colour.
 3. Deglaze pan with some of the chicken broth before adding the rest along with the rest of the coconut milk.
 4. Add whole tomatoes, Stir to combine.
 Bring to a simmer and then add